FrazShabbir/FrazShabbir/README.md

 Hi there 👋 I am Fraz Shabbir

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Laravel, Python Django, Wordpress & Shopify.
+- 🔭 I’m currently working on Laravel, Python Django.
 - 🌱 I’m currently learning New Sklls and Practicing Cloud
 - 🤔 I’m looking for help with What I dont Know
-- 💬 Ask me about Servers , Linux , Frontend and Backend
+- 💬 Ask me about Servers, Linux, Frontend and Backend.
 - 📫 You can reach me: fraz.shabbir54@gmail.com
 - --------------------OR--------------------
 - 🌎  You can reach me: https://frazshabbir.com/